The Best Vietnam War Games06 Feb 2020 10

 While researching this list of the best Vietnam War games, I was surprised to learn that the vast majority of games set during the war have been first-person shooters.
 When it comes to game design, the asymmetry in forces may be the biggest hurdle developers face.
 The U.S.-backed South Vietnamese side had vastly superior equipment and weapons, but found themselves utterly stymied by the NVA and Viet Cong, who refused to quit fighting even after countless devastating firebombing and deforestation campaigns.

-This is our guide to the best Vietnam War games you can play in 2019, if you’re keen on examining this misunderstood conflict.
+This is our guide to the best Vietnam War games you can play right now, if you’re keen on examining this misunderstood conflict.

 Publisher: Games Operators